 Mobile phones have been a considerable contributor to the advancement of technology.
-They’re no longer just simple communications devices but play a vital part in the entertainment, business communication, and everyday tasks that are part of our daily lives.
+They’re no longer just simple communication devices but play a vital part in the entertainment, business communication, and everyday tasks that are part of our daily lives.

 This is all possible thanks to the advent of mobile apps.
 Today there are apps for all kinds of purposes such as medical, business booking a flight or paying online, playing games, cooking, education shopping, cooking, or anything else.